Optimism versus Faith

 You can find full details about our occult studies course by clicking the link above.

-According to Fowler's Dictionary of Modern English Usage optimism affirms the definite ascendancy of good, and pessimism affirms the definite ascendancy of evil; but a third hypothesis is possible: namely, the optimistic or sentimental hypothesis that wickedness always fares ill in the world.
+According to the first edition of Fowler's Dictionary of Modern English Usage, optimism affirms the definite ascendancy of good, and pessimism affirms the definite ascendancy of evil; but a third hypothesis is possible: namely, the optimistic or sentimental hypothesis that wickedness always fares ill in the world.
 These definitions show the words in their proper sense.
-But generally speaking the words optimism and pessimism have become trendy words on much the same level as "awesome" and "fantastic."
+Nowadays optimism and pessimism have become trendy words on much the same level as "awesome" and "fantastic."
 For instance:

 "The company had suffered severe losses, but at the last meeting the Chairman spoke with a fair amount of optimism" or "The young husband hopes that his mother-in-law will not come to visit them too often, but he is optimistic if he thinks that she will keep away for ever."
 These two examples show the word in its modern triviality.
 The word has lost the charm of novelty and become discredited.
 In fact to be called an optimist is not always a compliment!

-When we speak of Faith we do not necessarily refer to any religion or sect.
-Whether we are Hindus, Christians, Jews, Muslims, Buddhists, Pagans, or follow any other belief or creed: we all have one thing in common—and that is our belief in God.
-We may look upon God as a personal Father, benevolent and loving in every way; we may regard Him from a classical or a philosophical point of view, or think of Him in the form of Nature or Universal Law; but the personal realisation of God does not matter.
-We believe that there is a Supreme Being (or principle) to whom we owe ALL.
+When we speak of Faith we do not necessarily refer to any particular religion or sect.
+Whether we are Hindus, Christians, Jews, Muslims, Buddhists, Pagans, or follow any other belief or creed: most genuine seekers after Truth have one thing in common—and that is their belief in God.
+They may look upon God as a personal Father or Mother, benevolent and loving in every way; They may regard Him from a classical or a philosophical point of view, or think of Him or Her in the form of Nature or Universal Law.
+Our personal realisation of God does not matter.
+What matters is that we believe there is a Supreme Being (or Cause or Principle) to whom we owe ALL.

 Most of us have to pass through times of testing, when the quality of our Faith is being decided, as you can read in the true story on your right, and if we can only cling to an unshaken faith in our loving Father we shall emerge from our trial strengthened and purified.
 We shall have reached a deeper, holier understanding of the sorrows of other people and be more ready than before to stretch out a loving and helping hand to them.

 Many of you may be familiar with the passage from St. Matthew, chapter 6, where we can read: "Wherefore, if God so clothe the grass of the field, which to-day is, and to-morrow is cast into the oven, shall He not much more clothe you, O ye of little faith?"
-With regard to optimism, we would like to quote you another example, which came our way recently.
+With regard to optimism, we would like to quote you another example, which came our way soon after we launched this website in 2012.

-Not so very long ago we received a letter from a man who said he was 45 years old with a good job in the financial sector and that he felt lonely.
+We received an email from a reader who said he was 45 years old with a good job in the financial sector but that he felt lonely.
 He wanted us to introduce him to a "spiritual" lady, preferably with a little income of her own—although money was not really his aim.
-He further told us that he was interested in New Age, Yoga, Reiki, extra-terrestrials, modern paganism, angels and, among other things, Nudism!
+He further told us that he was interested in New Age, Yoga, Reiki, magic, extra-terrestrials, modern paganism, angels, fairies and, among other things, Breatharianism!
 In fact, he covered the ground pretty well by mentioning all the best known modern cults, cranky and otherwise, evidently in the hope that one of them would strongly appeal to us, thus inducing us to interest ourselves in him.
 We wrote back explaining that we were not a marriage bureau, and that we could do nothing for him, much to our regret.
-Our answer must have been an awful blow and "put years on him" as the saying goes, for one week later he wrote to us again stating that he was 65, had no work or money and could we please send him some clothing, forgetting that he was a Nudist too!
+Our answer must have been an awful blow and "put years on him" as the saying goes, for one week later he wrote to us again stating that he was 65, had no work or money and could we please send him some food, forgetting that he was a Breatharian too!

 Now, this man is an optimist!